iterorganization/IMAS-Validator/docs/source/courses/basic/write.rst

 .. _`basic/write`:

-Writing validation rulesets for IMAS validator
+Writing validation rulesets for IMAS-Validator
 ==============================================

 This section explains how to write your own tests.